Khalil002/Miosix-Buddy-Allocator/Readme.md

 # Miosix-Buddy-Allocator
-A buddy memory allocator for C++, built for the Miosix OS
+A C++ buddy memory allocator, built for the Miosix OS

 ## Overview